lupus78/feedtransmission/README.md

 The script makes a file called `addeditems.txt` in the folder of the executable.
 This file stores the torrent links already added to Transmission.

+Transmission can fail to download the torrents with urllib2.HTTPError error.
+If that is the case, use the --download-with-python argument.